etherOnGitHub/capstone-aetherwave-rm/README.md

 No complicated menus, no layout clutter — the grid intelligently stacks or expands modules as screen real estate changes.
 It feels equally native on a laptop or a phone synth pad.

 # Testing
+All testing was done throughout development with a few screenshots provided with the features explaining how the app works.
 ## Python Tests
 All backend features were tested manually using the Python terminal/ localhost and Django’s built-in shell.
 Each model, serializer, and API endpoint was checked for expected behaviour, correct data handling, and error responses.